Protecting Your eCommerce Business from Fraud: Best Practices

 For a customer, unauthorized transactions on your bank statement and charges on your credit card that you don’t recognize could be signs of fraud.

-For a business, eCommerce fraud could cause an unexpected decrease in your inventory, unusual or large orders, orders from high-risk countries, shipping addresses that don’t match billing addresses, multiple failed login attempts from a customer, or unexpected chargebacks.
+For a business, eCommerce fraud could cause an unexpected high traffic volume but low conversion, unusual or large orders, orders from high-risk countries, shipping addresses that don’t match billing addresses, multiple failed login attempts from a customer, or unexpected chargebacks.

 What are the most common types of eCommerce fraud, and how can I protect my business from them?